DEC releases first sustainability plan

 The DEC also announced several new building electrification and decarbonization efforts being planned at its facilities across the state, including locations such as the Green Island maintenance center, the Cortland suboffice, and the New Paltz regional office.
 DEC plans to install heat pumps at these facilities to remove fossil fuel-combusting machinery and upgrade outdated equipment.

-“I’m extremely proud that day in and day out, the hardworking employees of DEC lead by example and work to make the agency’s operations more sustainable,” said Commissioner Seggos.
+“I’m extremely proud that day in and day out, the hardworking employees of DEC lead by example and work to make the agency’s operations more sustainable,” Commissioner Seggos said.
 “This new plan represents a roadmap for accelerating our progress as we work towards meeting New York’s ambitious climate and environmental goals.”

 More information on the plan, visit Department of Environmental Conservation.